yoonoy/calculator/README.md

 ### Error Handling
-Division by Zero: If division by zero is attempted, an error message ("Error: Division by Zero") will be displayed in the text field.
+Division by Zero: If division by zero is attempted, an error message ("Error") will be displayed in the text field.